Dennis Morris (American football): Washington Redskins

-Morris was drafted in the sixth round (174th overall) of the 2010 NFL Draft by the Washington Redskins.
+Morris was selected in the sixth round (174th overall) of the 2010 NFL draft by the Washington Redskins.
 He signed a four-year $1.823 million contract, including a $118,000 signing bonus, with the Redskins on June 11, 2010.

 St. Louis Rams

 On August 30, 2010, Morris was traded to the St. Louis Rams for an undisclosed conditional draft pick.

 San Diego Chargers

 On January 12, 2011, Morris was signed to a reserve/future contract by the San Diego Chargers.
 He was waived/injured on August 24, and after passing through waivers unclaimed, reverted to injured reserve.

 West Texas Wildcatters

 In 2014, Morris signed to play for the West Texas Wildcatters of the Lone Star Football League.